wp3sixty/woo-custom-emails/readme.txt

 Create your custom WooCommerce order emails with WooCommerce default email settings functionality.

+= Contributing to Woo Custom Emails =
+If you have a patch, or stumbled upon an issue with Woo Custom Emails core, you can contribute this back to the code.
+Submit your pull request or issue on [Github WooCustomEmails](https://github.com/mehulkaklotar/woo-custom-emails)

 == Installation ==

 = From your WordPress dashboard =